-The non-medical use of prescription opioids has become a major public health issue in the United States—in a study conducted in 2014, 10.3 million people reported abusing prescription opioids nonmedically—and that number has only grown.3 More than 130 people in the United States die every day after an opioid overdose.4 More than 47,00 American died in 2017 from opioid overdose—including prescription opioids, heroin, and illicitly manufactured fentanyl.4
+The non-medical use of prescription opioids has become a major public health issue in the United States.
+In a study conducted in 2014, 10.3 million people reported abusing prescription opioids nonmedically—and that number has only grown.3 More than 130 people in the United States die every day after an opioid overdose.4 More than 47,00 American died in 2017 from opioid overdose—including prescription opioids, heroin, and illicitly manufactured fentanyl.4

-It’s estimated that around the world, a little more than 35 million people abuse meth or amphetamines, 15 million abuse cocaine, and around 10 million regularly abuse opioids.6 Additionally, abuse of illicit stimulants, such as methamphetamine and “crank,” are widespread epidemics in the Southwest and Northwest regions of the U.S.6 The use of MDMA, an illegal hallucinogen, is reportedly on the rise among American college students, while other illicit drug use has remained relatively constant among that population.7
+It’s estimated that around the world, a little more than 35 million people abuse meth or amphetamines, 15 million abuse cocaine, and around 10 million regularly abuse opioids.5 Additionally, abuse of illicit stimulants, such as methamphetamine and “crank,” are widespread epidemics in the Southwest and Northwest regions of the U.S.5

 The effects of illicit drug use on society can be best understood by examining the overarching impacts on violence and crime, health, and finances.

-Adverse health outcomes in illicit drug users can include:11
+Adverse health outcomes in illicit drug users can include:9

-Most deaths from drug overdose are unintentional or accidental in nature, and this risk increases when drugs are combined, such as when illicit drugs like heroin are combined with additional respiratory-depressing substances like alcohol or benzodiazepines.11 Illicit opioid use is also a significant cause of fatality from overdose, accounting for more than triple the amount of deaths in 2009 than 1999.12
+Most deaths from drug overdose are unintentional or accidental in nature, and this risk increases when drugs are combined, such as when illicit drugs like heroin are combined with additional respiratory-depressing substances like alcohol or benzodiazepines.9 Illicit opioid use is also a significant cause of fatality from overdose, accounting for more than triple the amount of deaths in 2009 than 1999.10

 Illicit drugs have harmful and sometimes unpredictable effects, since their production is not regulated.
-Short-term effects of MDMA use include restlessness, anxiety, hyperthermia, and swelling in the brain.7 More severe health consequences of MDMA use, such as liver dysfunction, cardiovascular problems, psychosis, coma, and death, are rare and are more reflective of impure street MDMA.7
+Short-term effects of MDMA use include restlessness, anxiety, hyperthermia, and swelling in the brain.11 More severe health consequences of MDMA use, such as liver dysfunction, cardiovascular problems, psychosis, coma, and death, are rare and are more reflective of impure street MDMA.11

-In response to the issues associated with methamphetamine, Congress passed the Comprehensive Methamphetamine Control Act, which limits access to precursor chemicals and amps up consequences for the manufacturing and trafficking of methamphetamine.6
+In response to the issues associated with methamphetamine, Congress passed the Comprehensive Methamphetamine Control Act, which limits access to precursor chemicals and amps up consequences for the manufacturing and trafficking of methamphetamine.5

-To get a sense of the societal costs of illicit drug use, a recent Surgeon General report estimated the yearly economic impact on the United States at $193 billion.14 Drug-related crime costs are measured at $61 billion, while more than 60% of those arrested have illicit substances in their system when detained.15 Environmentally, methamphetamine use cost California $5.5 million to clean up in 2001.6 Add in the more than $11 billion in costs to the healthcare system for drug intervention and treatment and an estimated $120 billion hit on workplace productivity, and the impact becomes painfully evident.12,14
+To get a sense of the societal costs of illicit drug use, a recent Surgeon General report estimated the yearly economic impact on the United States at $193 billion.1 Drug-related crime costs are measured at $61 billion, while more than 60% of those arrested have illicit substances in their system when detained.15 Environmentally, methamphetamine use cost California $5.5 million to clean up in 2001.5 Add in the more than $11 billion in costs to the healthcare system for drug intervention and treatment and an estimated $120 billion hit on workplace productivity, and the impact becomes painfully evident.9

-Hospital and ER visits, inpatient stays, outpatient costs, primary care, and total medical costs all factor into the complicated financial situation exacerbated by illicit substance abuse.14 Medicaid and Medicare often insure most people who don’t otherwise have access to healthcare or treatment coverage.
-Within Medicaid, substance abuse treatment services are not federally mandated but, although services are not covered in all state plans, most states do offer such services through a managed care provision.16
+Hospital and ER visits, inpatient stays, outpatient costs, primary care, and total medical costs all factor into the complicated financial situation exacerbated by illicit substance abuse.1 Medicaid and Medicare often insure most people who don’t otherwise have access to healthcare or treatment coverage.

 Many people don’t realize some of the other hidden costs of illicit drug use, such as the toll it takes on work productivity.
 Businesses can suffer from the illicit drug problem by losing employees or from theft, which lowers productivity.
 It takes time and resources to train staff, especially when there is high turnover due to such issues.
 Communities that are overtaken by addiction, violence, and drug-related crimes suffer economically.